 UK Pension Transfers to Australia

-Some Background - QROPS
+Some Background and History - QROPS

 On April 6, 2006 a new pension transfer regime became applicable to transfers out of UK pension funds into foreign pension schemes.
 From that time onwards, in order to avoid very significant taxation, pension transfers out of the UK had to be made to funds certified as Qualifying Recognised Overseas Pension Schemes (QROPS).